10-02-2022 12:33 PM - last edited on 10-02-2022 04:04 PM by Dem--RO

 I'm going to send you an email too, so keep an eye out for that coming your way soon.

-3 weeks ago - last edited 3 weeks ago by Dem--RO
+a month ago - last edited a month ago by Dem--RO

 I am so sorry you are in that situation.
 I am in a very similar situation with my daughter.
 We were also very close until her symptoms worsened at age 16.
 She now has two children that I have bonded with since birth, taking care of them every weekend at least.
 The kids are now 5&6, I love and adore them more than anything.
 My daughter suddenly stopped letting me see them.
 I've tried everything to get visition but no one will help.